-If a computer does not provide sufficient CPU-power and/or sufficient FireWire transfer rates, then drop outs, crackling and noise will appear.
-Such effects can be avoided by using a higher buffer setting/latency in the Settings dialog of the Fireface 400.
-Furthermore PlugIns should be deactivated temporarily to make sure they do not cause these problems.
+If a computer does not provide sufficient CPU-power and/or sufficient PCI-bus transfer rates, then drop outs, crackling and noise will appear.
+Raising the buffer size in the Settings dialog of the Fireface 800 helps in most cases.
+We also recommend to deactivate all PlugIns to verify that these are not the reason for such effects.